chnoblouch/banjo-lang/README.md

 - `x86_64-linux-gnu`: x86-64/AMD64 Linux using GNU libraries
 - `aarch64-linux-gnu`: AArch64/ARM64 Linux using GNU libraries
 - `aarch64-macos`: Apple Silicon macOS
+- `wasm-unknown`: Standalone WebAssembly runtimes (standard library not available)
+- `wasm-emscripten`: WebAssembly in the browser using Emscripten

 The internals of the compiler are documented [here](docs/compiler.md).